 Closing word

 In this article, we looked closely at moving business logic from the database to the application layer.
 Of course, this article is unlikely to resolve many years of controversy about where business logic should be stored.
-However, we hope that this article will be useful to those who are faced with a difficult choice and will be able to more easily decide to migrate to the application layer.
+However, we hope that this article will be useful to those who are faced with a difficult choice and will be able to more easily decide to migrate to the application tier.